 I hope these tips help you feel more confident when giving IV medications at the bedside.
-For more tips on medication, download my free guide Bulletproof Medication Administration.
+For more tips on medication, download my free study guide, the Pharm Success Pack.

 The information, including but not limited to, audio, video, text, and graphics contained on this website are for educational purposes only.
 No content on this website is intended to guide nursing practice and does not supersede any individual healthcare provider’s scope of practice or any nursing school curriculum.
 Additionally, no content on this website is intended to be a substitute for professional medical advice, diagnosis or treatment.

 Institute For Safe Medication Practices.
 (2017, April 6).
 Two unsafe practices: Administration of a product with a precipitate and reuse of a saline flush syringe.
 Institute For Safe Medication Practices. https://www.ismp.org/resources/two-unsafe-practices-administration-product-precipitate-and-reuse-saline-flush-syringe